-13.1.3. attend lectures, seminars, research training, and other classes and events that are required as part of your programme of study.
-Attendance means your physical presence on a timely basis or, if you are permitted to attend online synchronously, your online attendance.

-13.1.4. engage with your programme of study or research degree.
-Engagement means your active involvement in your studies, as evidenced, for example, by meaningful contributions to teaching events, appropriate preparatory work in advance for teaching or events or supervisions, submission of assessed work, and constructive working with fellow students whether asynchronous or synchronous.

-13.1.5. report online via evision or contact the Learning and Teaching Service if you are unable to attend or engage with your programme of study, such as due to a change in circumstances or ill health, so that they can notify your School.
-Postgraduate research students should instead notify the Postgraduate Research Service.

-13.1.6. attend any meeting called by or on behalf of an officer of the University or a person responsible for you, such as:

-13.1.6.1. your Head of School; your Academic Adviser; your School's or Institute's Director of Postgraduate Research; and/or the Senior Adviser or Deputy Senior Adviser of your School.

-13.1.6.2. a Plagiarism Officer; Investigative Officer; Student Support Coordinator; Deputy Accommodation Manager; University Disciplinary Officer; or Chair or Deputy Chair of the Senate Student Discipline Committee.

-13.1.6.3. your UEA Apprenticeship Adviser (for those on registered degree apprenticeship programmes only).

-13.1.6.4. the Chair of your School's Fitness to Practise Committee or your Fitness to Practise Lead or appointed Investigator (for those registered on a professional programme of study only).

-13.1.6.5. the Director of Student Services and any person from Student Services.

-13.1.7. if you are on a taught programme, meet your Academic Adviser in accordance with the Policy on the Advising System.

-13.1.8. if you are on a research programme, attend your initial and formal supervisory team meetings.
+- 13.1.3.
+Attend lectures, seminars, research training, and other classes and events that are required as part of your programme of study.
+Attendance means your physical presence on a timely basis. - 13.1.4.
+Engage with your programme of study or research degree.
+Engagement means your active involvement in your studies, as evidenced, for example, by meaningful contributions to teaching events, appropriate preparatory work in advance for teaching or events or supervisions, submission of assessed work, and constructive working with fellow students. - 13.1.5.
+Tell the Learning and Teaching Service or report online via evision if you are unable to attend or engage with your programme of study, such as due to a change in circumstances or ill health, so that they can notify your School.
+Postgraduate research students should instead notify the Postgraduate Research Service. - 13.1.6.
+Attend any meeting called by or on behalf of an officer of the University or a person responsible for you, such as: - 13.1.6.1. your Head of School; your School's or Institute's Director of Postgraduate Research; and/or the Senior Adviser or Deputy Senior Adviser of your School; - 13.1.6.2. a plagiarism officer; investigative officer; Student Support Coordinator; Deputy Accommodation Manager; University Disciplinary Officer; or Chair or Deputy Chair of Senate Student Discipline Committee; - 13.1.6.3. your UEA Apprenticeship Adviser (for those on registered degree apprenticeship programmes only); - the Chair of your School's fitness to practise committee or your fitness to practise lead (for those registered on a professional programme of study only); - 13.1.6.5. the Director of Student Services and any person from Student Services. - 13.1.7.
+If you are on a taught programme, you must meet your academic adviser in accordance with the Policy on the Advising System. - 13.1.8.
+You must also meet your academic adviser if requested to do so for the purpose of discussing your attendance, engagement, and progress. - 13.1.9.
+If you are on a research programme, you must attend your initial and formal supervisory team meetings.
 These are described in the Code of Practice for Research Degrees.
 You may attend using an agreed videoconferencing facility.

-13.1.9. if you are on an apprenticeship programme, attend four progress review meetings per year (approximately every twelve weeks) with your Apprenticeship Adviser and Employer Mentor, completing a progress review template.
-Failure to meet this requirement could mean that your apprenticeship funding is stopped, and you could be withdrawn from the programme.

-13.1.10. if you are on an apprenticeship programme engage with the programme every calendar month.
-Failure to meet this requirement may mean you are placed on a forced interruption to studies in accordance with Department for Education funding regulations for apprenticeships.

 13.2.
-If your attendance and/or engagement is unsatisfactory, or you fail to make satisfactory progress in your programme of study, the University may at any time temporarily suspend, withdraw, or permanently exclude you from the University.
-The decision about whether and to what extent you have breached this Regulation is an academic judgment made in accordance with the University's Policy on Attendance, Engagement, and Progress or, in the case of postgraduate research students, the PGR Procedure on Attendance, Engagement, and Progress.
+If your attendance and/or engagement is unsatisfactory, or you fail to make satisfactory progress in your programme of study, the University may at any time temporarily suspend you from the University or permanently exclude you from the University.
+The decision about whether and to what extent you have breached this Regulation is an academic judgment made in accordance with the University's Policy on Attendance, Engagement, and Progress.
+The PGR Procedure on Attendance, Engagement, and Progress.